carpentries/instructor-training/_episodes/23-introductions.md

 the workshop policies.

 **Clarify workshop roles.** Explain who is doing what at the workshop and what learners can expect from the workshop leaders.
-If you haven't already introduced helpers or other workshop leaders, make sure to do so.
+If you have not already introduced helpers or other workshop leaders, make sure to do so.

 **Explain your expectations** for learner behavior including expectations